Brett-Kennedy/FormulaFeatures/README.md

 Some interactions may be difficult to capture using arithmetic functions.
 Where there is a more complex relationship between pairs of features and the target column, it may be more appropriate to use [ikNN](https://github.com/Brett-Kennedy/ikNN).

 Another popular feature engineering tool based on arithmetic operations is AutoFeat, which works similarly, but in an unsupervised manner, so will create many more features.
-This increases the need for feature selection, as this is generally done in any case, AutoFeat may also generate useful features for any given project.
+This increases the need for feature selection, but as this is generally done in any case, AutoFeat may also generate useful features for any given project.
+The current project focuses more on XAI goals and memory efficiency.

 ## FormulaFeatures for Explainable AI (XAI)

-One interesting property of FormulaFeaturs is that the features generated are themselves a form of XAI.
-You can see the relationships between the features and target more clearly.
+One interesting property of FormulaFeatures is that the features generated are themselves a form of XAI.
+Examining the features engineered, particularly those with strong scores, can provide insights into the data, and how the features interact with the target.
 Though, this is an approximation of the true f(x), it can be a useful approximation.

-including the unary functions and coefficients may increase interpretability in some cases, but can also be misleading, often wrong.
-And models can be almost as accurate without.
-For example, decision trees require only a monotonic relationship between the features and the true f(x).
-The relatively simpler features generated by default, generally enhance interpretability.
-However, enabling the unary features can produce better results in some cases and hyperparameters settings allow this.
-As well, for other unary operations, this may be done before calling fit().

-can use with interpretable model suchs as DT, NB, LR, GAM, and have greater accuracy.
-Can also be sparser (fewer features), though debatable if the toal int goes up or down. tune # iterations, # of engineered features used.
-For some model types, such as SVM, kNN, etc, the features engineered here may be on quite different scales than the orginal features, and may need to be scaled.
+For example, with original features A and B, it may be known that A and B are both positively associated with the target, but if A + B is significantly more strongly associated, this may be informative that there is true additive relationship between the features.

+The goal of the tool is to create a small set of powerful features, which allow potentially interpretable models, such as Decision Trees, Rule Sets, Rule Lists, Naive Bayes, and Generalized Additive Models to produce accurate models with few features, allowing them to be quite interpretable.
+Though in some cases it may be debatable if the overall interpretability is increased or decreased when using more than a few complex features.
+In these cases, it may be advised to tune the maximum number of iterations (and hense maximum complexity of the engineered features) or the number of engineered features used in an interpretable model.

+With Decision Trees, the engineered features generated tend to be put at the top of the trees (as these are the most powerful features, but no single features can split the data perfectly at any step), with the original features lower in the tree, which can create fairly interpretable trees.

-Not likely to help with state of the art models for tabular data such as CatBoost, which tend to be able to capture feature interactions quite effectively in any case.
+FormulaFeatures is not likely to help with state of the art models for tabular data such as CatBoost, which tend to be able to capture feature interactions quite effectively in any case.
 In some cases, this may improve accuracy to a small degree, but it is intended for use primarily with interpretable models.

-with DTs, will tend to put the engineered features at the top (the most powerful, but no single features can split the data perfectly at any step), original features lower in the tree.

-It's arguable if DT or other potentially interpretable model is still interpretable is uses more than a few engineered features of more than a certain level of complexity.
-What's interpretable is very much context-specific.
-Can limit # iterations, or # eng (and original) features used.
+## Scaling

+For some model types, such as SVM and kNN models, the features engineered by FormulaFeatures may be on quite different scales than the orginal features, and may need to be scaled.

+## Instalation

+The tool uses a single .py file, which may be simply downloaded and used.
+It has no dependencies other than numpy, pandas, matplotlib, and seaborn.

 ## Simple Example
 ```python